solidi/hl-mods/workspace/redist/readme.txt

     - 2 New Mutators - supports combination and randomly selected (sv_mutators)
         - "toilet" - we aint hurt nobody
         - "jeepathon" - now available at your local Jeep Wrangler dealership
+    - Mutator Changes
+        - Include offhand kick and punch to slow/fast mutators
+        - Increase speed of slowweapons for improved play
 - Game Mode Changes
     - Added round wins to the scoreboard
     - LMS gamemode groups active players on scoreboard